What Are Emotional Freedom Techniques?

 What EFT Tapping Research Evidence Tells Us.

-depression, phobias, and post-traumatic stress.
+- post-traumatic stress.

-EFT tapping research studies have also demonstrated measurable physiological shifts following EFT sessions, including reductions in cortisol (the body’s primary stress hormone), improvements in blood pressure and immune markers, and emerging evidence suggests positive effects on stress-related gene expression.
+EFT tapping research studies have also demonstrated measurable physiological shifts following EFT sessions,

-Brain research studies indicates EFT may help to calm the amygdala, the part of the brain involved in threat detection and stress, while supporting clearer thinking through healthier prefrontal cortex activity.
+Brain research studies indicates EFT may help to calm the amygdala,

 What EFT Tapping Research has found so far: